aws-samples/eks-workshop/content/advanced/320_servicemesh_with_appmesh/create_the_k8s_app/create_the_app.md

 namespace/prod created
 {{< /output >}}

-Now that we have the prod namespace created, we'll deploy the DJ App (`dj`, `metal`, and `jazz` microservices) and create the services that front these deployments
+Now that we have created the namespace, we'll deploy the DJ App (`dj`, `metal`, and `jazz` microservices) and the services that front them.

 ```bash
 kubectl apply -n prod \